-My bladder isn't too bad at the moment, but should I have an operation now to prevent it getting worse in the future?

-It is difficult to predict what will happen to your bladder in the future; doing regular pelvic floor exercises improves stress incontinence in up to 75% of women and may mean surgery is never required.
-You should have the operation only if you feel the stress incontinence is affecting the quality of your life now, not to prevent it deteriorating in the future.
+My bladder isn't too bad at the moment.
+Should I have an operation now to prevent it from getting worse in the future?
+It is difficult to predict what will happen to your bladder in the future.
+Doing regular pelvic floor exercises improves stress incontinence in up to 75% of women and may mean surgery is never required.
+You should have the operation only if you feel the stress incontinence is affecting the quality of your life now, not to prevent it from deteriorating in the future.

-I haven't finished my family yet, can I still have a MUS?
+I haven't finished my family yet.
+Can I still have a mid-urethral sling?